 1987: Tom Cruise marries actress Mimi Rogers.

-1988: Australia’s new parliament house in Canberra is opened by HM The Queen.
+1988: Syria hints it may send in troops to halt the bloodshed in the slums of southern Beirut.
+On the same day, Australia’s new parliament house in Canberra is opened by HM The Queen.

 1990: Sampdoria win the European Cup Winner’s Cup 2-0 against Anderlecht in Gothenburg.